Cmrboy26/GazeLIBGDX/README.md

 ## GazeLIBGDX

-This project is for a 2D LIBGDX game about exploring the universe, exploiting the galaxy's resources, and building intricate and functional bases.
+Gaze is a libGDX game about exploring the universe, exploiting the galaxy's resources, and building intricate and functional bases.

+## About Gaze

+Gaze is a procedurally-generated 2D world where players and friends must exploit the resources around them to build a base, survive, and expand.
+Players must level up their skills, research technologies, and explore the underground to obtain the resources to design a functional base.
+Online multiplayer, powered by Java Sockets, allows you to connect to your friends anywhere and work and explore together.

+Personally, this idea for a game had been in my head for a long while.
+I wanted a game that suited all of my friends' interests, which meant combining space, factory building, and casual elements in one package.
+However, the nearly unlimited scope of this project resulted in its abandonment, as it was too ambitious for me.
+This lesson about scope creep inspired me to organize myself and finally complete a game, which is what my other project, Project Tetra TD, became.

+### Features
+- Navigate an infinite, procedurally-generated world
+- Harvest, craft, and place objects and workstations
+- Level up skills to passively improve stats
+- Research new technologies, unlocking new recipes and functional structures
+- Grow and water crops
+- Create a simple factory powered by electricity
+- Save and load worlds
+- Host a server to play with friends
+- Custom music, audio, and graphics

+### Technologies Used
+- **Programming Language:** Java
+- **Frameworks:** libGDX, Java Sockets
+- **Tools:** Gradle, Git, Aseprite, FL Studio, Audacity
+- **Platforms:** Windows

-## Setup
+## Downloading, Playing, and Setup

+To play the game, look at the "Releases" tab on the right and follow the instructions in the release description.

+To run from source code:
 1. Download the project.
-2. In the project directory, ensure that you have Gradle installed run `./gradlew wrapper` in the project directory.
+2. In the project directory, ensure that you have Gradle installed run `./gradlew wrapper`.
 3. Run `./gradlew desktop:run` to run the desktop program.

 ## Programming

 ### Adding a New Item

-Short and sweet: create a new `ItemType` enum (located inside Items.java), pass your subclass object that extends Item into the enum, and implement the neccesary methods into the subclass object based on documentation.
+Short and sweet: create a new `ItemType` enum (located inside Items.java), pass your subclass object that extends Item into the enum, and implement the necessary methods into the subclass object based on documentation.

 NOTE: This system for adding items was created without modding support in mind.
 In the future, changes MAY be made to support mods (depending on how much attention the game draws).